 “Be imitators of me, as I am of Christ.”

-To fulfill this mission, we are called to become good and holy missionary disciples like St. Paul.
-This is a precious and significant responsibility.
-The commitment to lead others in discipleship is to accompany them through the ups and downs of both their spiritual journey and all other parts of life, as Paul so carefully and intentionally did with Timothy.
-It is not about a club or a program, but a commitment to a person, to their spiritual growth and to the mission the Lord has in store for them.
+To fulfill this mission, we are called to accompany others in discipleship like St. Paul did, which involves so much more than just teaching ideas about the Faith.
+It entails walking with them through the ups and downs of both their spiritual journey and all other parts of life.
+It is not about a club or a program but a commitment to a person, to their spiritual growth and to the mission the Lord has in store for them.
 We can do that by doing for others what Paul did for Timothy.

 Discuss: How has someone led you like Paul did for Timothy?
 When considering what they did, what was most transformative for your own understanding of mission?